-Students are encouraged to complete the academic support courses (\) prior to entering the program.
+Students are encouraged to complete the academic support courses () prior to entering the program.
 All must be completed with a grade of "C" or better prior to or during the semester indicated on the degree plan.
 Students who are considering articulating into the Transition Program (LVN to RN) are encouraged to enroll in the following ADN support courses:

-420 Microbiology for Non-Science Majors' Microbiology fo BIOL 2420 В
+11

-301General Psychology C:
+BIOL 2420 Microbiology for Non-Science Majors

-306Music Appreciation
+General Psychology

-1301
+MUSI 1306 Music Appreciation

-301Introductory Sociology
+ENGL 1301

-67 -
+Introductory Sociology

-\ Students are also encouraged to take these courses prior to beginning the nursing courses.
+Students are also encouraged to take these cou urses prior to beginning the pursing courses